weidai11/cryptopp/Readme.txt

 The items in this section comprise the most recent history.
 Please see History.txt for the record back to Crypto++ 1.0.

+8.7.0 - August 7, 2022
+      - minor release, recompile of programs required
+      - expanded community input and support
+        * 81 unique contributors as of this release
+      - fix RSA key generation for small moduli
+      - fix AES-GCM with AESNI but without CLMUL
+      - fix Clang warning with C++17
+      - fix MinGW builds due to use of O_NOFOLLOW
+      - rework CFB_CipherTemplate::ProcessData and AdditiveCipherTemplate::ProcessData
+        * restored performance and avoided performance penalty of a temp buffer
+      - fix undersized SecBlock buffer in Integer bit operations
+      - work around several GCC 11 & 12 problems

 8.6.0 - September 21, 2021
       - minor release, recompile of programs required